 Though Chairman Melendez works on a number of issues, he has a passion for quality health care and has been a strong advocate and voice on the local and national level for improved health care for Native people.
 Of the many accomplishments, the most rewarding is the RSIC’s new health care center, which serves thousands of Native Americans in the Reno-Sparks area.

-Currently, Chairman Melendez serves on the U.S. Health and Human Services’ National Tribal Advisory Committee (STAC), directed by Secretary Sylvia Mathews Burwell as well as the Phoenix Area Tribal Health Steering Committee.
+Chairman Melendez also served on the U.S. Health and Human Services’ National Tribal Advisory Committee (STAC), directed by Secretary Sylvia Mathews Burwell and currently serves on the Phoenix Area Tribal Health Steering Committee.

 Today, Chairman Melendez, is a current Board Member of CHIEF, the Christian Hope Indian Eskimo Fellowship, which is a Native Christian outreach organization located in Phoenix.
 He was also a founding member of the Colony Christian Fellowship Church located on the Reno-Sparks Colony.